bboure/appsync.wtf/workshops/typescript-workshop/getting-started.md

 The AppSync team provides a useful eslint plugin that warns us about invalid usages: [@aws-appsync/eslint-plugin](https://www.npmjs.com/package/@aws-appsync/eslint-plugin)

-We are using the plugin in this project, but because we only want it to be active inside resolvers code, we use an additional eslint config file that we placed in `src/resolvers/.eslintrc.json`.
+We are using the plugin in this project, but because we only want it to be active inside resolvers code, we use an additional eslint config file that we placed in the `src/resolvers` directory.
 This way, those special rules only apply to resolvers, and not the rest of our codebase (for example, Lambda functions).

 ```json
 {